WHY SVG?

 Versions of SVG Format:

-SVG specification has been upgraded to version 1.1, since 2001 whereas the SVG Mobile Recommendation introduced 2 uncomplicated profiles of SVG 1.1, SVG Basic and SVG Tiny.
+SVG specification has been upgraded to version 1.1, since 2001 whereas the SVG Mobile Recommendation introduced 2 uncomplicated profiles of SVG 1.1, SVG Basic, and SVG Tiny.
 A revised version called SVG Tiny 1.2 was made known, which became an autonomous recommendation and the work is still in development on SVG 2 having several new features in addition to those of the SVG 1.1 and SVG Tiny 1.2.

 In the past, SVG format images were not used as much because of the shortfall of support on older versions of Internet Explorer.
 Plugins were required in older versions of IE to back SVG.
-Konqueror, the web browser, was the first to support to SVG format in February, 2004.
+Konqueror, the web browser, was the first to support to SVG format in February 2004.

 SVG as W3C Recommendation:

-SVG 1.0 became a W3C recommendation on September 4th, 2001 whereas SVG 1.1 became a W3C recommendation on January 14, 2003 and SVG 1.1 (second edition) became a W3C recommendation on August 16, 2011.
+SVG 1.0 became a W3C recommendation on September 4th, 2001 whereas SVG 1.1 became a W3C recommendation on January 14, 2003, and SVG 1.1 (second edition) became a W3C recommendation on August 16, 2011.

 Features contributing to SVG:

-- SVG format images can be progressive and interactive in nature and alterations can be performed on the elements by defining them in the Synchronised Multimedia Integration Language.
+• SVG format images can be progressive and interactive in nature and alterations can be performed on the elements by defining them in the Synchronised Multimedia Integration Language.

-- SVG can also be mixed with HTML by using SVG in HTML or vice-versa.
+• SVG can also be mixed with HTML by using SVG in HTML or vice-versa.

-- Time span can also be specified in SVG format by defining the time limits i.e. the start of animation and duration.
+• The time span can also be specified in SVG format by defining the time limits i.e. the start of animation and duration.

-- Recurrence of animation in SVG format can be done using the attributes which will keep the same animation repeating for the number of times defined by the user.
+• Recurrence of animation in SVG format can be done using the attributes which will keep the same animation repeating for the number of times defined by the user.

 Functionalities of SVG:

-- Gradients / Patterns can be used to fill shapes or as outlines as well as color can be filled or as outlines to the SVG elements via stroke or fill.
+• Gradients / Patterns can be used to fill shapes or as outlines as well as color can be filled or as outlines to the SVG elements via stroke or fill.

-- Scripting can be used to access or manage the SVG elements.
+• Scripting can be used to access or manage the SVG elements.

-- SVG images can be animated using the animation elements being provided.
+• SVG images can be animated using the animation elements being provided.

-- It can also contain hyperlinks to some other documents by X-Links or URLs can be related to SVG files.
+• It can also contain hyperlinks to some other documents by X-Links or URLs can be related to SVG files.

-- Metadata can also be provided by the authors about SVG content.
+• Metadata can also be provided by the authors about SVG content.

-- SVGs can be made interactive by making them open to some events like hover, mouse click etc.
+• SVGs can be made interactive by making them open to some events like hover, mouse click, etc.

-How to create a SVG?
+How to create an SVG?

-- Go To File > Save as > SVG (For CS6).
-Checkout the video tutorial here.
+• Go To File > Save as > SVG (For CS6).
+Check out the video tutorial here.

-For older versions of Illustrator, Export option is provided where you can save your artwork as SVG.
+For older versions of Illustrator, the Export option is provided where you can save your artwork as SVG.

 But the size of this SVG file will be higher in size than that of the Illustrator one.
 Hence, it is advisable to create SVGs in Illustrator as SVG format is not supported in all versions of Photoshop.

-SVG format images can also be created online but the selection of converter makes it difficult to make one and the whole process can also include the tracing of image which is not always 100% perfect match to the real image.
+SVG format images can also be created online but the selection of converter makes it difficult to make one and the whole process can also include the tracing of the image which is not always a 100% perfect match to the real image.

 Online SVG Converters: